macOS Mojave vs macOS High Sierra

 High Sierra also had a few promised features that took a long time to appear.
 For example, Messages in iCloud, first teased at WWDC in June 2017, arrived on the Mac and iPhone in June 2018.

-As for what APFS will mean to you if you do have a Fusion Drive or a hard drive, we’ll recap what we said about APFS in High Sierra.
-Apple File System (APFS) is the successor to the old Hierarchical File System (HFS+), which has been around since the beginning of 1998.
+As for what APFS will mean to you if you do have a Fusion Drive or a hard drive, we’ll recap what we said about APFS in our High Sierra review: Apple File System (APFS) is the successor to the old Hierarchical File System (HFS+), which has been around since the beginning of 1998.
 It is the way that your Mac manages and organises all your data rather than the way you file things.

 When APFS was rolled out to iPhones and iPads in iOS 10 users found that they got a good few GB of space back and the same was true for High Sierra.
 Another benefit is that when it comes to copying large files the process will be faster - this is because it doesn’t actually copy the file, but rather it creates a writable clone of the original.
 It’s a bit like making an alias, except that any changes made to the cloned file will be attached to that version of the clone, rather than reflected in the original.
 Another feature of APFS is that the size of a partition will not be limited, which could be handy if you might want to run more than one version of the operating system.